 Our Place Wye is all about Wye Caring for Wye.
 The organisation, set up as a community interest company (company no. 10157557), aims to nurture a more inclusive and integrated village, which is more resilient and responsive to individual needs, age and social profile, and stimulates a healthy, caring and sustainable community in Wye and the surrounding area.

-It has four directors (see below) who meet every two months with five or six other volunteers from the community and with Community Warden Richard Sinden to review progress, decide on future strategy and to search for funding.
+It has three directors (see below) who meet every two months with five or six other volunteers from the community and with Community Warden Richard Sinden to review progress, decide on future strategy and to search for funding.
 If you would like to apply to join the management team, please use the contact form on this site.

-Penny Haynes, Chair
+Penny Haynes, Secretary

 Penny qualified as a teacher in 1969 and has worked in nursery, primary and secondary schools in Inner London and abroad.
 She has been the Headteacher of three schools, in Hammersmith and Fulham and Southwark and most recently worked as Advisory Headteacher for Kent.